 You can see the frost built up on the top plumbing in the close up view of these containers along Broadway.

 A Dewar flask, named for the Scottish physicist and chemist James Dewar who invented it in 1892, is a large vacuum flask used to store liquid nitrogen for periods of days to a few weeks.
 A big flask for scientific and industrial applications is often called a Dewar, while a small one for your coffee is often called a Thermos.
 Generally speaking they're all vacuum flasks.

 A vacuum between the inner and outer walls minimizes heat transfer.
 A small fraction of the liquid nitrogen boils off, holding the body of the liquid at 77 K. Nitrogen expands by a factor of 1:694 going from the liquid to the gaseous phase, so the dewer must be unstoppered or, more likely, stoppered with a pressure relief value.

-The picture at right shows the furthest north I've seen them in New York, at Lexington Avenue and East 79th Street on the Upper East Side.
+I've seen them as far north in Manhattan as Lexington Avenue and East 79th Street on the Upper East Side.

 Hurricane Sandy, 2012

 Hurricane Sandy was the largest Atlantic hurricane on record as measured by diameter.
 It killed at least 253 people in seven countries along its path, and caused losses estimated to be about $66 billion in damages and business interruption.

 Hurricane Sandy developed out of a tropical storm in the western Caribbean Sea on October 22, 2012, and was classified as a hurricane on the 24th.
 An emergency was declared in New York on October 28th as the hurricane approached, and the MTA and other mass transportation was shut down.
 MTA subway, bus and commuter rail was suspended starting at 7 PM on the 28th.
 The PATH rail service stopped at midnight on the 28th.
 All bus carriers at the Port Authority Bus Terminal closed at 3 AM on the 29th.